 7a.
-Period of validity test and test component results (see article 4.7.1 Education and Examination Regulations)
+Period of validity test and test component results (see article 4.7.2 EER Regulations)

 The period of validity of obtained module components (a so called 'test-result' in OSIRIS) in B1, B2 and B3 modules is unlimited.
 "Test-result' is understood to mean, a test result that is registered in the Student Information System (SIS).
-The module components in 2017-2018 are described in paragraph 1a (programme content).
-Test component results are only valid in the academic year in which they were obtained unless the module coordinator decides otherwhise.
-Students who partly but not entirely completed a module, have to retake all test components of the tests they did not pass, in the next academic year.
+The module components in 2018-2019 are described in section 1a (programme content).
+Test component results are only valid in the academic year in which they were obtained unless the module coordinator decides otherwise.
+Students who partly but not entirely completed a module, have to retake all test components of the tests they did not pass in the next academic year, in the way the test is assigned and assessed in that next academic year.

-If a module is changed in set-up and/or content to such an extent that the weight of the module components in the next year is changed, there will be a transitional arrangement for that module.
+If a module is substantially changed in design, content or weight of the module components, there will be a transitional arrangement for that module.
 This could mean that a student has to follow one or even more new module components.
 Or even a whole new module because the module components are highly integrated with each other within the module.

-Students who have to retake the tests and test components to complete a module that they started will have to submit a study plan to the study advisor before the start of the next academic year.
+Students who have to retake more than one test component to complete a module that they started will have to submit a study plan to the study advisor before the start of the next academic year.
 This study plan should include a time schedule of their planned study activities per quarter (modules and tests).

-8. Additional subject
+8. Additional subjects

 8a.
-Interpretation of article 4.2 from the Education and Examination Regulations
+Interpretation of article 4.2 (Modules) of the EER